 Reception: People who were familiar with the old Balmoral church, will not feel out of place when they step into the reception area of Balmoral Vets.
-Apart from the reception desk and Andrea's welcoming smile, it is virtually unchanged.
+Apart from the reception desk and Pauline's welcoming smile, it is virtually unchanged.

 Retail/Waiting: Clients and patients are invited to 'pull up a pew' while waiting for their appointment or take a break from shopping in the extensive retail area.
 Not just for the animals!
 As well as leads, collars, dog bowls, cat beds, food, toys and many other goodies for your pet; there is a growing and ever being added to giftware shop with animal themed gifts, toys and ornaments for the house and garden.